The Nut Job 2: Nutty By Nature

 - Written By: Bob Barlen, Cal Brunker, Scott Bindley

 - Release Date: August 11, 2017

 - Cast: Will Arnett, Maya Rudolph, Bobby Cannavale

 Box Office Info:

 |Budget: $43 million||Financed by: Redrover; Gulfstream Pictures; The Korea Creative Content Agency|

 |Domestic Gross: $28,370,522||Overseas Gross: $36,775,498|

-A few months before the release of The Nut Job 2: Nutty By Nature, Redrover announced The Nut Job 3, which is currently listed on their website in pre-production.
-With Part 2’s box office numbers, that will either be scrapped or likely go the cheap direct to video route.
+A few months before the release of The Nut Job 2: Nutty By Nature, Redrover announced The Nut Job 3, but after Part 2’s box office numbers, that will either be scrapped or likely go the cheap direct to video route.